 When you sit cross-legged without any support, if your knees are this high off the ground we recommend the Standard Buttafly will likely be best for you.

 When you sit cross-legged without any support, if your knees are this high off the ground we recommend the Standard Buttafly + Flat Buttafly will work best for you.

 When you sit cross-legged if your knees are this high off the ground we recommend the Tall Buttafly together with the Flat Buttafly.

 Step-by-Step Guide to Sitting on the Buttafly

 1. Sit on the Buttafly with your legs out straight.

-2. Bend one knee, sliding your foot along the mat; wrap both hands around the shin to gently bring the heel as close as you can towards yor bottom.
-This locks and protects the knee
+2. Bend one knee, sliding your foot along the mat; wrap both hands around the shin to gently bring the heel as close as you can towards your bottom.
+This helps protect your knee.

 4. Repeat with the other leg to come into a beautifully aligned sitting pose.